MikaelVV/MikaelVV/README.md

 ## 🏂 Mikael

-**`Web & Video game developer`**
+**`Video game & Web developer`**

-I'm an front-end & video game developer building my versions of these amazing digital mediums.
+I'm an video game & front-end developer building my versions of these amazing digital mediums.
 All of my coding projects are built from the ground up, from planning and designing the project itself to finishing touches.

 #